RuojinCai/ShapeGF/README.md

 #### Multi GPU Training

-Our code also provide single-node multi GPU training using pytorch's Distributed Data Parallel.
+Our code also provides single-node multi GPU training using pytorch's Distributed Data Parallel.
 The script will run on all GPUs visible to the function.
 Following is the usage and examples:
 ```bash